Skyfighter64/ALUP/Documentation/Documentation_en-us.md

 <img src="./media/general/en/short.svg" alt="A short as defined above" height=25%>

 #### Byte:
-A byte is a 8bit unsigned number ranging from 0 to 255.
+A byte is an 8bit unsigned number ranging from 0 to 255.

 <img src="./media/general/en/byte.svg" alt="A byte as defined above" height=25%>

-:information_source: This is important because:
+---

+:information_source: Notes:
-- while most architectures do use this definition, depending on the board, the architecture of the Arduino may use 16-bit numbers as integer.
+- while most architectures do use those definitions, depending on the board, the architecture of the Arduino may use 16-bit numbers as integer.
 Therefore, when you want to send integer data, you may actually have to use variables of the type long (32bit-integer) on the Arduino and int (32bit-integer) on the master system.
 At the end, the actual bit length of the types has to match.